ArduPilot/ardupilot/README_waf.txt

     # Configure the Linux board.
     waf configure --board=linux

 by default the board used is 'sitl'.
-This must be called from the root ardupilot directory.
-Other commands may be issued from anywhere in the tree.

 To build, use the 'waf build' command.
 This is the default command, so calling just 'waf' is enough